sevkeoss/strac-server/README.md

 - For interacting with most of the APIs, you need the file id.
 The id for a file can be obtained after calling the list-files API.

+- ListFiles will return all the files in the google drive.
+If there's a lot of files, it will take a bit of time.

 - For downloading files, currently on text files are supported.
 It's not possible to download a .mp4 file for example.
 In addition, the files are exported and downloaded as .pdf files.

 - To test downloading files, you need to use the browser.